Massachusetts Gov. Healey urges Biden to ‘carefully evaluate’ whether he remains Democrats’ best hope to defeat Trump | KRDO

 “And I know he agrees this is the most important election of our lifetimes.
 The best way forward right now is a decision for the president to make.
 Over the coming days, I urge him to listen to the American people and carefully evaluate whether he remains our best hope to defeat Donald Trump.
 Whatever President Biden decides, I am committed to doing everything in my power to defeat Donald Trump.”

 Healey was one of the Democratic governors who met with Biden on Wednesday seeking reassurance over the future of the president’s reelection campaign.
 With her statement, Healey became the first sitting Democratic governor publicly call on Biden to think about stepping aside – a significant departure from the public statements of support other governors in the meeting issued.
 It comes as cracks have begun to appear in Biden’s coalition.
-Earlier this week, two Democrats in Congress – Rep. Lloyd Doggett of Texas and Rep. Raúl Grijalva of Arizona – asked Biden to bow out.
+Four Democrats in Congress – Rep. Lloyd Doggett of Texas, Rep. Raúl Grijalva of Arizona Rep. Seth Moulton of Massachusetts and Rep. Mike Quigley of Illinois – have asked Biden to bow out.
 Those calls were signs of the unsteadiness of Democratic support for their top candidate.

 Some of the president’s comments during Wednesday’s meeting left participants frustrated.